Why Is My Aloe Plant Turning Brown

 We talked earlier about a soil rich in nutrients and that is why, among the treatments of aloe vera, fertilizer occupies an important place.
 Use earthworm humus to enrich the soil and the plant to obtain the necessary nutrients to live in optimal conditions.

 To complete the picture, you have to check the irrigation if the plant does not look good.
-If the Aloe Vera is not friend of the humidity then the irrigation must be spaced, every 15 or 20 days to avoid the plant to rot.
-Water inside the soil and preferably avoid water to touch the plant.
+If the Aloe Vera is no friend of the humidity then the irrigation must be spaced, every 15 or 20 days to avoid the plant to rot.
+Irrigate inside the soil and preferably avoid water to touch the plant.

 You should monitor the results observing the plant because if you notice that the leaves become thin and somewhat wrinkled, it is a sign that it is required a slight increase in irrigation because the plant is lacking water.